Insider Guide: How to Spend 3 Days in Miami

 Bayside Marketplace

 Bayside is a breezy outdoor shopping mall located right on Biscayne Bay.
 You’ll know you’re here when you see the giant ferris wheel scraping against the sky.
 Bayside is a popular shopping center in Dade, and it’s also a place where you can go to board different boat tours that take you around the bay.
 If you have some time in your late morning or early afternoon and want to squeeze in a Miami Millionaires Sightseeing Cruise or the Speedboat Sightseeing Adventure, this is your place to visit.
+I did the first one with my godkids last year, and we had a lot of fun!

 Visit: Bayside Marketplace